leonid-shevtsov/ClickableUrls_SublimeText/README.md

 *(Technically the URLs are not clickable per se, but openable with a key combination.
 Close enough!)*

-This plugin finds URLs in files opened in Sublime Text, underlines them, and lets you open them with a command (bound by default to `Cmd+Enter`).
+This plugin underlines URLs in Sublime Text 2, and lets you open them with a keystroke (`Cmd+Enter` by default).

-You can either put the cursor over an URL and hit `Cmd+Enter`, or select "Open URL under cursor" from the Command Palette.
-Instead of selecting an auto detected URL, you can select any block of text and it will also open in a browser.
+After you put the cursor over an URL, you can either hit `Cmd+Enter` (`Ctrl+Enter` on Windows & Linux), or select "Open URL under cursor" from the Command Palette.
+Instead of selecting an auto detected URL, you can select any block of text and it will also open in a browser as a URL.

 There is also an "Open all URLs" command, which opens all URLs found in the current document.